osisoft/OSI-Samples-OCS/advanced_samples/UomsSample/Dotnet/UomsSample/UomsSample/README.md

 1. Create SdsStream with uom override
 1. Create SdsStream using default uom
 1. Generate data and send to both streams
-1. Retreive data for both streams using stream default UOM
+1. Retrieve data for both streams using stream default UOM
+1. Retrieve data for both streams using UOM request override
 1. Retreive data for both streamsusing UOM request override
 1. Delete objects